Carpatho-Ukraine: Hungarian invasion

 On 15 March 1939, the Hungarian Army regular troops invaded Carpatho-Ukraine and by nightfall reached Szolyva.
 The Carpatho-Ukrainian irregular troops, the Carpathian Sich, without additional support, were quickly routed.
 The greatest battle between the Hungarian army and several hundred Ukrainian soldiers (armed with light machine guns, rifles, hand grenades and pistols) took place near Khust.
 About 230 Ukrainians died in the battle.

 Czecho-Slovak resistance in Carpatho-Ukraine was negligible, and the advancing Hungarian troops did not have to face a well-organized and centralized resistance.
 The Hungarian Army also had the advantage of the First Vienna Award, which made it possible for the Hungarians to take possession of the area where the Czechs had built permanent fortifications to defend against Hungary.

 On 16 March 1939, Hungary formally annexed the territory.
 Prime Minister Yulian Révaý had resisted the Hungarians until then.
 In the night to 17 March, the last Czecho-Slovak troops left Khust and retreated to Romanian borders.
 They and the one-day president of Carpatho-Ukraine, Voloshyn, fled to Romania.

-The Royal Hungarian Army continued their advance, pushing forward at top speed, and reached the Polish border on 17 March.
-Those Sich members who came from the province of Galicia as Polish citizens were captured by the Hungarians and handed over to Polish soldiers for illegally crossing the border, while some 500-600 were executed by Polish soldiers.
-The last resistance in the Carpathian mountains was taken out on 18 March.
+The Royal Hungarian Army continued its advance and reached the Polish border on 17 March.
+Members of the Carpathian Sich from Galicia who were Polish citizens were captured by Hungarian forces and transported to Polish authorities for illegally crossing the border.
+Simultaneously, units of Border Protection Corps (KOP) of Poland were instructed by Marshal Edward Rydz-Śmigły to prevent any other armed Carpathian Sich members from entering Poland by shooting them or, upon surrender, disarming them and push them back to the Hungarian side.
+The last organized resistance in the Carpathian Mountains ended on 18 March.

+Contemporary historical research indicate that some of the captured members of the Sicz were killed by Polish soldiers.
+The number of victims remains disputed.
+Although figures of 500 to 600 casualties are present in Ukrainian historiography, archival studies indicate these estimates rely on unverified testimonies rather than primary sources..
+However, a study by historian Oleksandr Pahiria based mainly on Polish, Hungarian and Ukrainian archival materials points to documentary evidence confirming at least 43 victims in one of the Polish reports concerning the executions at the Veretskyi Pass.
+At the same time, the report itself is probably not an authentic document from that period, and the actual number of victims may have been higher.
+Archaeological excavations conducted by the "Dolia" memorial society between 2008 and 2011, recovered the remains of 17 individuals at sites near Verbiazh and Zhupany associated with the executions, but did not confirmed estimates of 500–600 victims.